Fall Prevention: Fall Safety Tips for Seniors

 Our editor's grandma wearing her Bay Alarm Medical alert system at home

-There is a multitude of medical alert systems on the market.
+There are a multitude of medical alert systems on the market.
 From our Bay Alarm Medical review to our experience testing out Medical Guardian, we’ve found it’s easy to choose a system that’s customized to your personal needs.
 There are options for both active seniors who spend time on the go and homebodies.
 Thanks to developments in technology and design, there are even discreet, high-tech options for those who want something a bit easier on the eyes.

 FYI: